FraserLee/mdscript/README.md

 scan through a page and get a sense of the structure without reading a word.

 In other ways, it was terrible.
-I can type easily 3 times faster than I can write, and without certain associated \*legibility issues.\* You also can't edit much on paper - not before it becomes more scratched-out than writing.
-That worked out fine for some professors, but fell apart when presented with the meandering stylings of others (one in particular comes to mind, who's entire lectures were formatted as a series of nested tangents of absolutely unpredictable length and relevance).
-There were times when I would love to copy in a definition verbatim, but ended up leaving it out because it would be too much effort.
+I can type easily 3 times faster than I can write, and without certain associated \*legibility issues.\* There were times when I would love to copy in a definition verbatim, but ended up leaving it out because it would be too much effort.
+You also can't edit much on paper - not before it becomes more scratched-out than writing.
+That worked out fine for the classes of some professors, but fell apart when presented with the meandering stylings of others (one in particular comes to mind, whose entire lectures were formatted as a series of nested tangents of absolutely unpredictable length and relevance).

 I also had a habit of writing my notes on the nearest blank piece of paper - which could end up just a few pages ahead of where I should, or in a completely